Just admitted to BU?

-All incoming freshmen and transfer students are also invited to attend the “Paying for BU: The 4-Step Plan Proven to Work for BU Families” presentation, which is offered during your open house visit and elaborates on the payment strategies outlined in our “Four Steps to Managing the Cost of Your Education” brochure.
+When you RSVP to your open house invitation on the Applicant Link you (and your family) are invited to request to meet individually with a BU Financial Assistance representative.
+You are also invited to attend the “Paying for BU: The 4-Step Plan Proven to Work for BU Families” presentation, which elaborates on the payment strategies outlined in our “Four Steps to Managing the Cost of Your Education” brochure.

 Alternatively, you can visit us at 881 Commonwealth Avenue during regular business hours.

 Special receptions for admitted students and their families are hosted at cities all across the U.S and the world.
 Learn more about how to pay college expenses, access financial resources, and use money management tools from our Admitted Student Reception Information newsletter or contact BU Financial Assistance.

 Get complete instruction on how to appeal for reconsideration and what information and documents to include with your appeal letter, along with a list of frequently asked questions.
 Also, learn more about what to do if your circumstances change or if your have special circumstances that do not seem to be addressed in financial aid application process.

 Paying for BU: Your Aid & Your Bill